Communication

 Every important internal communication could reach all four approaches with one structural change: write it in four layers.

 Four layers.
 One message.
 Every approach finds their entry point and reads from there.
-Orange Sky reads the headline and acts.
-Blue Ocean reads the context and feels good about the change.
-Green Planet reads the strategic frame and understands the why.
-Gold Mine reads the details and gets what they need to comply.
+Natural Orange Skies read the headline and acts.
+Natural Blue Oceans read the context and feels good about the change.
+Natural Green Planets read the strategic frame and understands the why.
+Natural Gold Mines read the details and gets what they need to comply.

 The Channel Strategy